alexbud1/dive-logger-bot/README.md

 ## Features

 - Multilingual Support(Done)
-- Creating your diver profile(In progress)
+- Creating your diver profile(Done)
 - Logging your dives with media
 - Adding your equipment
 - Receiving notifications for servicing equipment